raphideb/raphideb.github.io/content/postgres/pgstat_snap.md

 ## Conclusion
 Tracing query executions can be cumbersom with pg_stat_statements alone, which is why I wrote this extension.
 At my workplace we don't have that many performance problems with PostgreSQL to warrant setting up a centralized solution like pgwatch or pg_profile.
 But when I encounter a performance problem once in a blue moon on a cluster, especially with many databases, I can now quickly see which database or query might be responsible.
 All it takes is to load up the extension, collect some snapshots and query pgstat_snap_diff in whatever way I want.
 And when I'm done I drop the extension again with all the collected data to not have any dead waste in the database.

-I hope you'll find it useful too, please let me know if there's anything I could improve: <raphi@crashdump.ch>.
+I hope you'll find it useful too, please create a github issue if something's not working.